 Older motorcycles benefit from liability coverage to safeguard against financial losses in an accident.
 Comprehensive and collision aren’t always needed if the bike’s replacement value is minimal.

 These expectations apply whether you buy a motorcycle in person or online.

 Are There Motorcycle Insurance Alternatives?

 If you don’t have motorcycle insurance, you can still transport your new bike to your home address or another location.
 The easiest method is to hire a shipping service to transport it.
 You can find local and long-distance options that professionally load and deliver.

 It’s worth mentioning that:

-Since there is still a risk of damage, you’ll want to check your shipper’s insurance certificate to ensure that policy covers any problems.
-Most companies charge about fifty cents per mile for this service, including the insurance protection.
+Since there is still a risk of damage, you’ll want to check your shipper’s insurance certificate to ensure that the policy covers any problems.
+Most companies charge fifty cents per mile for this service, including insurance protection.

 You can also have a licensed motorcycle operator drive your new bike from the dealership.
 The same requirements for proof of insurance apply.

-If you drive a motorcycle off a lot after buying it without insurance or a driver’s license, various penalties might apply.
+Various penalties might apply if you drive a motorcycle off a lot after buying it without insurance or a driver’s license.
 Fines, imprisonment, community service, and other consequences could be ordered upon conviction.

 Use This Tool for Free and Save on Quotes!